code-not-found/code-not-found.github.io/_posts/cxf/jax-ws/2016-10-16-apache-cxf-spring-boot-soap-web-service-client-server-example.md

     <img src="{{ site.url }}/assets/images/logos/apache-cxf-logo.png" alt="apache cxf logo" class="logo">
 </figure>

 [Apache CXF](http://cxf.apache.org/){:target="_blank"} is an open source services framework that helps build and develop services using frontend programming APIs, like JAX-WS.

 In this tutorial, we will take a look at how we can integrate CXF with Spring Boot in order to build and run a Hello World SOAP service.
-Throughout the example, we will be creating a contract first client and endpoint using a WSDL, Apache CXF, Spring Boot and Maven.
+Throughout the example, we will be creating a contract first client and endpoint using Apache CXF, Spring Boot, and Maven.

-If you want to learn more about Apache CXF - JAX-WS - head on over to the [Apache CXF - JAX-WS tutorials page]({{ site.url }}/cxf-jaxws/).
+If you want to learn more about Apache CXF for JAX-WS - head on over to the [Apache CXF - JAX-WS tutorials page]({{ site.url }}/cxf-jaxws/).
 {: .notice--primary}

 # General Project Setup